 To begin the process, choose Customer > Show requisitions, and the list of any historic response requisitions is displayed along with the other requisition types.
-A Status of sg (suggested) means that no customer invoices have been created yet - as soon as the first customer invoice is created, the status will go to cn (confirmed):
+A Status of sg (suggested) means that no customer invoices have been created yet - as soon as the first customer invoice is created, the status will go to cn (confirmed).
+The list looks like this: